 Those who are required to appear in court (when not a litigant) or are called to jury duty will continue to receive their normal pay.
-Juror pay for services from the court must be remitted to the Payroll Office to offset the continued salary expense.
-However, the employee retains any mileage reimbursement received from the courts.
+Typical worked hours for the dates served under Jury Duty should be reported on the timesheet/leave report.
+In addition, the Attendance Report (provided by the court), which indicates the dates served and should correspond to the timesheet/leave report, must be sent to the Payroll Office.